alessandrocuzzocrea/garden/src/notes/invisible-ink.md

 ### Good stories, good business

 - Telling good stories and telling them well can be good business as well as being good for the world that consumes them.
-- People who understand the elements of story (like Pixar) have been able to constantly put good movies.
+- People who understand the elements of stories (like Pixar) have been able to constantly put good movies.
 - Well-crafted stories never go out of style.
-- A film or book can be a hit for many reasons: timing, new technology, hip language.
+- A film or book can be a hit for many reasons: timing, new technology, and hip language.
 But only one thing makes a classic: a good story that speaks to the truth of being human.

 ## Chapter X

 ### My own process

-- He presents his *White Face* short film
+- The author presents his *White Face* short film.

 ### White Face

-- The full screenplay of said film followed by an explanation of the invisible ink he used in it.
+- The complete script of the film, followed by an explanation of the invisible ink used.

 ### Tell them what you told them

 - The idea that one could view a story through the lenses of objectivity is so foreign to some that they don't even know it is a possibility.
 But if you are to master this craft, that is what you must strive to do.
 - Drama is a language, and its principles can be observed, learned, and executed.
 - One way to master this skill is to try to understand what you respond to in a story.
 - It is necessary for the story to be told this way?
-Ask this question about dialogue, costumes, scenery, photography, politics, special effects, genre, music and any other elements that might find its way into a story.
+Ask this question about dialogue, costumes, scenery, photography, politics, special effects, genre, music, and any other elements that might find their way into a story.
 - You will have strong feelings about some of these things and it will distort your view of a story.
 - We must take ourselves out of the equation if we are ever to learn to see and use story structure.